 Mark Warren has spent a lifetime teaching nature and primitive skills to students and groups around the country and at his nationally renowned wilderness school, Medicine Bow, located in the mountains of North Georgia.
+He has written a set of books called Secret of the Forest which provides clear and concise instruction in primitive survival skills.

-A Writer’s Journey – After being nominated many times for Georgia Author of the Year, Mark Warren was finally named a 2022 Georgia Author of the Year for his novel Song of the Horseman (Finalist, Literary Fiction.)
+Program: A Writer’s Journey – After being nominated many times for Georgia Author of the Year, Mark Warren was finally named a 2022 Georgia Author of the Year for his novel Song of the Horseman (Finalist, Literary Fiction.)
 Although Mark has been writing for most of his life, the road to publication has been a long journey fraught with disappointments.
 Mark’s career as a naturalist and teacher of primitive skills makes itself known in each of his novels, making true the adage that says “write about what you know.”
 His research into the history of the American West has also guided him toward projects about some of our most controversial Western personalities.
 Find out more about Mark Warren and his road to become an award-winning writer in this personal and candid talk.

 Warren has also been honored by the Spur Awards, the Will Rogers Medallion Awards, The Historical Novel Society, and the Peacemaker Awards.